 Kol Ami — The Northern Virginia Reconstructionist Community

 Reaching the age of Bar or Bat Mitzvah is a major milestone in the life of a child, their family, and the entire congregation.
-We are thrilled to watch children grow up in the community, attend JCEP, join us at services, and become more and more at home with Jewish living.
-After achieving the status of Bar or Bat Mitzvah, we encourage our teens to become madrichim/coaches in JCEP, to join our Pizza and Talmud class, and to plan other fulfilling milestones as they grow older.
+Whether or not a child has a ceremony marking their coming of age, we as a community take great joy in watching them grow up in the community, attend JCEP, join us at services, and become more and more at home with Jewish living.
+After achieving the status of Bar or Bat Mitzvah, we encourage our teens to become madrichim/coaches in our Hebrew school, to join our Pizza and Talmud class, and to plan other fulfilling milestones as they grow older.

-Our B’nai Mitzvah services follow traditional lines but offer an opportunity for creative expressions of the Bar or Bat Mitzvah student.
-Often the Bar/Bat Mitzvah student will lead prayers during the Shabbat service, chant from the Torah, expound on the Torah portion, and complete a mitzvah project.
-Some of our Bnai Mitzvah students have accompanied our Kol Amite musicians or written poetry for the occasion.
+For students who choose to have a B-Mitzvah ceremony, our services follow traditional lines but offer an opportunity for creative expressions.
+Often the B-Mitzvah student will lead prayers during the Shabbat service, chant from the Torah, expound on the Torah portion, and complete a mitzvah project.
+Some of our B-Mitzvah students have accompanied our Kol Amite musicians or written poetry for the occasion.
 We are sensitive to the differing needs, backgrounds, and level of comfort of each child with Hebrew and with public performance.

-Here are some important resources for Bnai Mitzvah families:
+Here are some important resources for families choosing to have a B-Mitzvah service:

-— Frequently Asked Questions for Kol Ami B’nai Mitzvah
+— Frequently Asked Questions for Kol Ami B-Mitzvahs

 — Our Shabbat Morning Service (Melodies for Prayers and Torah/Haftorah Trope)

 Kol Ami welcomes you taking this important step to becoming a fully responsible member of our community!
-Mazel tov to our B’nai Mitzvah families!
+Mazel tov to all our families of B-Mitzvah kids!